- UPS and FedEx allow for alcohol shipments, though restrictions apply

 - Know what import taxes and duties are applicable for the destinations you're shipping to

-- When it comes to online pricing, make sure your customers are aware of any taxes, duties and shipping costs.
-Being upfront with all costs builds trusts with customers.
+- When it comes to online pricing, make sure your customers are aware of any taxes, duties, and shipping costs.
+Being upfront with all costs builds trust with customers.

 We hope you keep the above issues in mind, so if you do move forward with opening up your liquor businesses to online sales, you'll be able to successfully deliver happiness without a hitch!